Per User/Month (List)

 💰 Add-On Features

 Salesforce includes limited storage in base licenses (e.g., 10 GB of file storage plus small per-user data storage) and charges extra for more.
 Hitting storage limits is common as data accumulates, forcing you to buy additional blocks (e.g., 500 MB for ~$125/month).
-Large data volumes can significantly increase costs if not anticipated.

 Action: Plan for data growth proactively.
-Use external archives, implement data retention policies, and purge obsolete records regularly.
-One enterprise signed on for licenses only to realize mid-term that data storage ran out, forcing unplanned monthly purchases.
+Use external archives, implement data retention policies, and purge obsolete records regularly.💰 API Calls & Integrations

 Your contract allows a fixed number of API calls per 24-hour period (often 15,000 per day by default).
 Heavy integrations or connecting many external systems can exceed this.
 Salesforce may charge for higher API tiers or throttle your connections.

 Action: Audit your integration architecture and forecast API call volume.
-If you're close to limits, negotiate a higher API tier during the initial deal rather than paying overage charges later.
+If you are close to limits, negotiate a higher API tier during the initial deal.💰 Support & Success Plans

 Salesforce's Premier and Signature Success Plans can add 20% or more to your total licensing cost.
-These are priced as a percentage of your net license spend — so any increase in your Salesforce footprint automatically raises support costs.
+These are priced as a percentage of your net license spend, so any increase in your Salesforce footprint automatically raises support costs.

+Action: Evaluate whether you truly need premium support.
+Many enterprises find standard support sufficient with a strong internal admin team.Critical Alert: Model the "All-In" Cost.
 Always forecast total cost of ownership, not just per-user fees.
 Budget for storage, support, necessary add-ons, API capacity, and implementation costs.
-Failing to model all-in costs is one of the most common — and most expensive — mistakes enterprises make with Salesforce.
+Failing to model all-in costs is one of the most common, and most expensive, mistakes enterprises make with Salesforce.

 2. Contract Management & Renewal Best Practices